tomjoht/tomjoht.github.io/_posts/2018/8/2018-08-06-conflicted-thoughts-on-decentralized-web-and-survey.md

 ## Conclusion

 Coming back to the Census survey &mdash; definitely [take the survey](https://survey.concordia.ca/limesurvey/index.php/497757?lang=en).
 When you arrive at the part of the survey that asks you to identify sources you read, think about some of the ideas I've tossed around here.
 Certainly, this Census survey doesn't slant you to think any source is better than another.
 In fact, this survey is likely a model for how surveys should be properly constructed and carried out &mdash; soliciting fair, unbiased responses.
-I am only commenting on *my own ideas* swimming in my head after I finished the survey, and how I come to terms with seeing my name and blog as a source for tech comm information.
+I am only commenting on *my own ideas* swimming in my head after I finished the survey, and how I come to terms with seeing my name and blog as a source for professional development.

 I don't know if I have corrupted good reading habits.
 Surely for some, I've sparked ideas that maybe weren't there before.
 For others, I might have only distracted you from immersion in better sources.
 For better or worse, I will keep blogging because it is the inevitable route to follow on the web.